sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
 * input: Tensor type, representing the input data.
-* std: List[float] type, representing the standard deviation(Std) of data.
+* std: List[float], representing the standard deviation of the dataset.
+The dimensions of mean and std must match the channel dimension of the input, i.e., the second dimension of the input.
-* mean: List[float] type, representing the mean value of data.
+* mean: List[float], representing the mean of the dataset.
+The dimensions of mean and std must match the channel dimension of the input, i.e., the second dimension of the input.
 * scale: Optional[Union[List[float],List[int]]] type or None, reprpesenting the scale factor.
 * zero_points: Optional[List[int]] type or None,representing the zero point.
 * out_name: string type or None, representing the name of Tensor, tpulang will auto generate name if out_name is None.
-* odtype: String type, representing data type of output Tensor.
+* odtype: String, representing the data type of the output Tensor.
+Default is "float16".
+Currently supports float16 and int8.
-* round_mode: String type, representing rounding type.
+* round_mode: String, representing the rounding method.
+Default is "half_away_from_zero", with options "half_away_from_zero", "half_to_even", "towards_zero", "down", "up".

 Return value
 """"""""""""""""""""""